rsazid99/pyRadar/README.md

 #### 3. "cf.json" data acquisition card configuration file requirements
 - For specific information, please refer to TI_DCA1000EVM_CLI_Software_UserGuide.pdf
  - lvds Mode:
     - LVDS mode specifies the lane config for LVDS.
 This field is valid only when dataTransferMode is "LVDSCapture".
+When using xWR1843, lvdsMode must be set to 2. xWR1843 only supports 2 LVDS lanes For more information, please refer to TI_DCA1000EVM_CLI_Software_UserGuide.pdf
     - The valid options are
     - • 1 (4lane)
     - • 2 (2lane)